 At the end of the meal, each attendee enters a voting booth to cast his or her vote for which project to fund with the money raised from the meal that night.
 We’ll award the grant right then and there.
 Consider SOUP an experiment in civic engagement and a chance to play a role in supporting creativity in our community.

-Charlottesville SOUP is a program of New City Arts and made possible by generous community sponsors like The JLRS Family Fund, Albemarle Baking Company, Champion Brewing Company, City Clay, Ting, Trinity Episcopal Church, Ellie Cooks, Festive Fare, Fleurie Restaurant, JM Stock Provisions, Bread & Roses, Lauren Stonestreet, The AV Company, Blue Ridge Floral Design, Bold Rock Hard Cider, Whisper Hill Farm, Lauren Stonestreet Photography and more!
+Charlottesville SOUP is a program of New City Arts and made possible by generous community sponsors: The JLRS Family Fund, Albemarle Baking Company, Champion Brewing Company, City Clay, Ting, Trinity Episcopal Church, Ellie Cooks, Festive Fare, Fleurie Restaurant, JM Stock Provisions, Bread & Roses, Lauren Stonestreet, The AV Company, Blue Ridge Floral Design, Bold Rock Hard Cider, Whisper Hill Farm, Lauren Stonestreet Photography, Tavola Restaurant, and Bruce and Donna Lovett.

 Ticket proceeds and a $500 grant from a generous anonymous donor bring the minimum artist grant awarded at this June's SOUP to $1,400.
 Our community partner Ting Charlottesville is offering a $1,000 matching grant.
 Each donation made toward the artist grant will be matched 1:1 (up to $1,000), meaning that the grant could reach $2,500 (or more, with additional donations made toward the grant!) to fund a Charlottesville artist project.